emiliofidalgo/bimos/README.md

 ## Contact

-If you have problems or questions using the library, please contact the authors (emilio.garcia@uib.es).
-Improvements are totally welcome.
+If you have problems or questions using BIMOS, please contact the author (emilio.garcia@uib.es).
+[Feature requests](http://github.com/emiliofidalgo/bimos/issues) and [contributions](http://github.com/emiliofidalgo/bimos/pulls) are totally welcome.